Introduction & Plugin Configuration

-In HAL, an event-based camera is represented by an instance of the Metavision::Device class, which is the entry point to access all camera capabilities using the facilities.
+In HAL, an event-based camera is represented by an instance of the Metavision::Device class.
+This class serves as the primary entry point for accessing the camera’s capabilities, making it the central component for interacting with event-based devices.

-As the communication with a camera device is handled by the plugin itself, the first step is to load the relevant plugin.
+Since communication with a camera device is managed via a camera plugin, the first step is to load the appropriate plugin corresponding to your camera model.

 Metavision HAL plugins are searched in the following folders (listed by order of priority):